murar8/biblion-api/README.md

 - Full integration test suite.
 - Automated quality control and deployment using GitHub Actions.
-- Infrastructure as code following the [GitOps](https://www.gitops.tech/) approach.
+- Automated infrastructure deployment following the [GitOps](https://www.gitops.tech/) approach.

 ## Local development

 The easiest way to run the project locally is to open the repository inside the preconfigured development container featuring all the necessary dependencies.
 For more information visit [https://code.visualstudio.com/docs/devcontainers/containers]().
-Alternatively you will need to manually set up a MongoDB instance and a local Mailhog server to be used for development and testing.
+Alternatively you will need to manually set up a MongoDB instance and a local MailHog server to be used for development and testing.

 It is recommended to run `pipenv run pre-commit-install` after cloning the repository, this will add a pre-commit check to make sure the contributed code follows the project guidelines without waiting for the CI check.